Year 10 (14+) Entry

 Year 10 is not a key entry point into the school and we will only accept applications for entry if we have places available.
 Please check with the Admissions Team before registering as the registration fee is non-refundable.

 For Year 10 (14+) entry we consider three things:

-- two interviews: 1 group and 1 individual
+- group activities and an individual interview

 Key Dates for applying for Year 10 (14+)

 |15 October (when child is Year 9)||Deadline to apply|

 Entrance Assessments in English, Mathematics and Non-verbal reasoning, group activities and interviews

 |February (first week)||Decision letters are sent|